With digital service Soulcenter we want to help care facilities strengthen the relationship between staff and inhabitants with dementia.

 In week two I invited fellow designer Tijs Vrolix to help look for ideas on how to improve the relationship between people with dementia and their caregivers.

-In week three we chose the ideas to develop and to test with caregivers and the family of the people with dementia.
+In week three, we prototyped a first solution and tested it with caregivers and family of the people with dementia.